llpeterson/applications/traditional.md

 Profile by specifying how the SSL/TLS layer is to be used and requiring conformance to *WS-Security* (Web Services Security).
-WS-Security specifies how to use various existing techniques such as X.509 public key certificatesand Kerberos to provide security features in SOAP protocols.
+WS-Security specifies how to use various existing techniques such as X.509 public key certificates and Kerberos to provide security features in SOAP protocols.

 WS-Security is just the first of a growing suite